adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 When your Trust in someone will exceed +3/-3, the player must tell you a secret truth about their character, and you gain a point of Lore.
 Reset Trust to +1, 0, or -1 based upon what you learn (as you view them a bit differently now).
 You’re under no obligation to keep their secret.
-If you ever reveal
+If you ever reveal it, and the confider finds out, they reduce their Trust in you by one.
 ```